Property Red Flags to Watch for When Buying a House

 - Fresh paint, new carpets, and well-staged rooms are presentation tools.
 They don't indicate condition.

-Foundations, walls, and roofs carry the whole structure.
-Cracks wider than a R5 coin aren't cosmetic; they're fractures that can cost hundreds of thousands to repair.
-Look for sticking doors, tilting floors, and watermarks spreading across ceilings.
-Each one tells you something the paint is trying to hide.
-Banks are wary of lending on damaged foundations, and insurers won't cover a house that already has known structural problems.
+Foundations, walls, and roofs carry the whole structure, so problems there are the ones that hurt most.
+Cracks wider than a R5 coin aren't cosmetic; they can cost hundreds of thousands to repair.
+Look for sticking doors, tilting floors, and watermarks spreading across ceilings, each one a sign of something the paint is covering.
+Banks are wary of lending on damaged foundations, and insurers won't cover a home with known structural problems, which is why the bones deserve your first and closest look when buying a home.

 How to protect yourself